chiralos/onomata-src/C-heapless/README.md

 ### Zeal 8-Bit OS Target

+The repo 'zos' directory should contain a compiled binary (it is small and standard so I don't feel too bad about including it).

 Cross-compiled from Unix.
 Has been known to build from MacOS and WSL Ubuntu.

+Requires Zeal 8-Bit-OS for headers: set ZOS_PATH to root repo directory (that contains kernel_headers dir).

-Requires SDCC (Small Device C Compiler), and Zeal 8-Bit-OS repo for headers.
+Requires SDCC (Small Device C Compiler): set SDCC_BASE to sdcc directory containing 'include', 'lib', 'scripts' dir.

-Look at `C-heapless/zos/Makefile`.
-Need to set up `ZOS_PATH` and `SDCC_BASE`.
+The 'sdcc' apt package on Ubuntu 24.02 works, with SDCC_BASE at /usr/share/sdcc.

+(On OS X I had to install and use 'gobjcopy' instead of 'objcopy').

+Should be able to build with:

     cd C-heapless/zos
     make onoi

 Generates `onoi` which is a standard ZOS binary.
 Has been tested on the Zeal 8-bit emulator and (occasionally) hardware.

-The repo "zos" directory should contain a compiled binary (it is small and standard so I don't feel too bad about including it).

 There is currently (September 2024) a difficulty in running on Zeal hardware, in that the binary is >16K, and the most practical way